- Expiring ITINs

 The IRS is currently accepting ITIN renewal applications – Taxpayers whose ITIN is expiring and who need to file a tax return in 2020 must submit a renewal application.
 Federal returns that are submitted in 2020 with an expired ITIN will be processed.
 However, exemptions and/or certain tax credits will be disallowed, and the taxpayers will be notified by mail advising them to renew their ITIN.
 Once the ITIN is renewed, any applicable exemptions and credits will be reinstated, and any applicable refunds will be issued.
 Therefore, renewing early will avoid these last-minute hassles and delays in receiving refunds.

 How to renew an ITIN – To renew an ITIN, a taxpayer must complete a Form W-7 and submit all required documentation.
 Taxpayers submitting a Form W-7 to renew their ITIN are not required to attach a federal tax return.
-However, taxpayers must still note a reason for needing an ITIN on the Form W-7.
+However, taxpayers must still note a reason why they need an ITIN on the Form W-7.
 See the Form W-7 instructions for detailed information.
 An application package can be submitted in one of three ways:

 - By mail, along with original identification documents or copies certified by the agency that issued them, to the IRS address listed on the Form W-7 instructions.
 The IRS will review the identification documents and return them within 60 days.

 - Work with Certified Acceptance Agents (CAAs) authorized by the IRS to help taxpayers apply for an ITIN.
-CAAs can authenticate all identification documents for primary and secondary taxpayers, verify that an ITIN application is correct before submitting it to the IRS for processing and authenticate the passports and birth certificates for dependents.
+CAAs can authenticate all identification documents for primary and secondary taxpayers.
+They can also verify that an ITIN application is correct before submitting it to the IRS for processing and authenticate the passports and birth certificates for dependents.
 This saves taxpayers from mailing original documents to the IRS.

 Common errors to avoid – There are several common errors that can slow down ITIN renewal applications: